FAQ - Security

 - The most common attack vector to get into a device like the Hotspot is inbound ports.
-The Helium Hotspot only requires one port open in both directions - TCP Port 44158.
-All other inbound ports can be secured behind a firewall per your personal security needs.
+As of May 2022, the Helium Hotspot no longer requires any inbound ports to be open or forwarded.

 - Helium-enabled LoRaWAN devices are hardware-secured to protect the traffic from the utilized spectrum.
 This means the security is built-in since devices using the network have AES private key encryption at the chip level.